hlf20010508/telegram-onedrive/README.md

 - `/start` to start with bot.
 - `/auth` to authorize telegram and onedrive.
 - `/status` to show pinned status message.
+- `/clear` to clear all history except status message.
 - `/links message_link range` to transfer sequential restricted content.
+- `/url file_url` to upload file through url.
 - `/autoDelete true/false` decides whether bot can auto delete message.
 - `/help` for help.

 Example:
 `/links https://t.me/c/xxxxxxx/100 2` will transfer `https://t.me/c/xxxxxxx/100` and `https://t.me/c/xxxxxxx/101`.
+`/url https://example.com/file.txt` will upload `file.txt` to Onedrive.
+It calls Onedrive's API, which means Onedrive's server will visit the url and download the file for you.

 ## Authorization Steps
 - Send `/auth`.
 - Wait and you'll receive the login code from telegram.
 - Visit the uri the bot sends, and submit the code.
-- After submission, it will redirect to the authorization uri for OneDrive.
-Login and authorize.
+- After submission, it will send the authorization uri for OneDrive.
+Visit, login and authorize.
-- If the bot says `Authorization successful!`, everything is done.
+- If the bot says `Onedrive authorization successful!`, everything is done.

 ## Usage
 - Add this bot to a group or channel.
 - In the group or channel, forward or upload files(or videos, photos).
 - If you want to transfer restricted content from a group or channel, right click the content, copy the message link, and send the link.
 - Wait until the transfer completes.
 You can check status on pinned status message.
+- Use `/help` for more information about other commands.

 ## Preparation
 - Open `docker-compose.yml` and edit the environment config.